 - Layer Thumbnail: Each layer has a thumbnail showing the shapes assigned to that layer.
 Click on that thumbnail and all shapes on that layer will be selected.
-If you wish to add the shapes from another layer to the section, hold the Shift key and click on the other thumbnail. - Layer Type: To the right of the Layer Thumbnail is the Layer Type, represented by one of four different icons: - ♦ Regular shape - ♦ Text shape which is still able to be edited as text, such as changing the font - Regular folder of individual shapes: When the folder is opened, by clicking the gray triangle, the icon changes and all layers or subfolders within are displayed. - ♦ Group folder where one or more of the shapes have been grouped together: When the folder is opened, by clicking the gray triangle, the icon changes and all layers or subfolders within are displayed. - Layer Name: In the prior Layers Panel screenshot, the last layer has no name.
+If you wish to add the shapes from another layer to the section, hold the Shift key and click on the other thumbnail. - Layer Type: To the right of the Layer Thumbnail is the Layer Type, represented by one of four different icons: - ♦ Regular shape - ♦ Text shape which is still able to be edited as text, such as changing the font - Regular folder of individual shapes: When the folder is opened, by clicking the gray triangle, the icon changes and all layers or subfolders within are displayed. - Layer Name: In the prior Layers Panel screenshot, the last layer has no name.
 To add one, double-click that layer to open the Layer Properties window.
 Here you can change the name of that layer as well as some other settings.
 Note that the color assignment is for use on the Layers Panels only.
 It doesn't change the color of the shape assigned to that layer:

 - Hiding layers, locking layers, and assigning layer colors can also be done on the Layers Panel: - Hide/Show Layer: Click on the eye icon to hide that layer.
-The icon will be replaced with a dot as shown for the Red Hearts layer and the shapes on that layer will no longer be seen on the Cutting

-Mat and will not be included when printing or cutting the project.
+The icon will be replaced with a dot as shown for the Red Hearts layer and the shapes on that layer will no longer be seen on the Cutting Mat and will not be included when printing or cutting the project.
 Clicking on the dot icon will restore the layer to the Cutting Mat:

-- Lock/Unlock Layer: Click on the dot to the right of the eye icon and the layer will become locked such as shown for the Flower 1 layer.
+♦ Lock/Unlock Layer: Click on the dot to the right of the eye icon and the layer will become locked such as shown for the Flower 1 layer.
 The shapes on that layer will still be included in printing and in cutting, however cannot be selected on the Cutting Mat.
-This can be useful when shapes should not be inadvertently moved or if you are having problems selecting shapes nearby. - Layer Color: Click on the current layer color icon and a Color window will open where a different color can be assigned.
+This can be useful when shapes should not be inadvertently moved or if you are having problems selecting shapes nearby.

+- Layer Color: Click on the current layer color icon and a Color window will open where a different color can be assigned.
 Again, this is only for making layers easier to distinguish on the Layers Panel and doesn't change the Fill or Stroke color of the shapes themselves. - Layers Menu: At the top of the Layers Panel is an icon for the Layers Menu.
 This menu is also available by clicking on Layer on the Menu Bar at the top of the screen.
 The following functions are available in this menu: